dkchoi0308/tensor-house/README.md

 * More advanced models use deep learning techniques to analyze event sequences (e.g. clickstream) and reinforcement learning for optimization (e.g. safety stock management policy)
 * Almost all models are based on industrial reports and real-life case studies

-### Contributors
-* Ilya Katsov
-* Dmytro Zikrach

-### News Feeds
+### Community
-Follow our twitter feed for notifications about meetups and new developments:
+Follow our twitter feed for notifications about meetups and new developments.

 [![Twitter Follow](https://img.shields.io/twitter/follow/DataPointsSMT.svg?style=social)](https://twitter.com/DataPointsSMT)